Poker Basics, Poker Strategy

 Sit and Go Strategy Tip #6 – Don’t Panic on a Short Stack

-Instead of going into panic mode and looking for ways to build your stack back up by force, remain patient and play every hand correctly.
+Instead of going into panic mode and trying to rebuild your stack by force, remain patient and play every hand correctly.

 Keep track of the exact number of big blinds you have and play according to the strategies you have learned.
 Don’t let emotions get in the way.